ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

 ### Integer quantum Hall effect
   {#IdeaIntegerQuantumHallEffect}

-At extremely low [[temperature]], low charge carrier density, and extreme thin-ness of the conducting sheet, the above [[classical Hall effect]] exhibits modifications by [[quantum mechanics|quantum mechanical]] effects, due to the  fact that the [[energy]] of [[electrons]] in a transverse magnetic field is *quantized* into discrete units known as *Landau levels*.
+At extremely low [[temperature]] and extreme thin-ness of the conducting sheet, the above [[classical Hall effect]] exhibits modifications by [[quantum mechanics|quantum mechanical]] effects, due to the  fact that the [[energy]] of [[electrons]] in a transverse magnetic field is *quantized* into discrete units known as *Landau levels*.

 Since electrons are [[fermions]], the [[Pauli exclusion principle]] demands that in their [[ground state]] the electrons fill the available [[Fermi sea]] with one electron per available state, below a given energy, the "chemical potential".
 (Here, due to the strong external [[magnetic field]], all electrons may be assumed to have their [[spin]] aligned along this field, so that the states in question concern just the remaining electron [[momenta]].)